 From EHR Development to Co-Authoring a Textbook on Applied Population Health

-While Dr. Berkovich now serves as Faculty Lead for the Analytics Track of the Health Care Informatics master’s degree program at the University of San Diego, she spent much of her career in the professional realm, discovering new methods for accurately identifying groups of patients based on standardized codes and terminologies.
+While Dr. Berkovich now serves on the faculty of the Health Care Informatics master’s degree program at the University of San Diego, she spent much of her career in the professional realm, discovering new methods for accurately identifying groups of patients based on standardized codes and terminologies.

 “My interest in informatics began when I joined a research team that was using EHRs to revolutionize HIV primary care.
 We learned that although the newer drugs were extremely effective, there were still challenges to patients maintaining an undetectable viral load,” said Dr. Berkovich.
 “We set up systems using the EHR to make sure that each patient received the care they needed every single time, and we were very successful, achieving a viral load suppression rate [of] over 90% in a clinic of about 3000 patients.”